From First Steps to Professional Practice

 - Build self-awareness

-Before qualifying, you must complete supervised practice hours which a student counsellor can commence when they have completed at minimum 25 of their 50 personal therapy hours.
-This training runs alongside the programme in year 3 and 4 as part of your degree.
+Before qualifying, you must complete supervised practice hours — a student counsellor can commence this when they have completed a minimum of 25 of their 50 personal therapy hours.
+This training runs alongside the programme in Years 3 and 4 as part of their degree.

 Clinical placement enables and supports learners to commence therapeutic work in suitable generic and specialised clinical placements.
-This develops learners’ competence as independent practitioners, through enhancing their ability to analyse critically their own work, to apply a range of theoretical perspectives, and to utilise research evidence and clinical tools to inform their decision-making..
+This develops their competence as independent practitioners by enhancing their ability to analyse their own work critically, apply a range of theoretical perspectives, and use research evidence and clinical tools to inform their decision-making.

 This involves: